Updated August 8, 2023

 Adhere to smart steps for safety before starting.
 Shutting off both the gas flow and electrical power to the furnace is among the recommended safety steps.
 When vacuuming, you will need to use special attachments capable of reaching into the furnace.
 Perform such actions with great care because you don’t want to damage anything.

 Do you notice anything damaged or worn when vacuuming the burners?
 If so, then repair work may be past due.
-Putnam Mechanical handles all kinds of requests for heating and air conditioning repair and maintenance jobs in the Sarasota region.
+Putnam Mechanical handles all kinds of requests for heating and air conditioning repair and maintenance jobs in the Charlotte region.
 Our company also performs ventilation and electrical work.

 2. Remove the Filter